Kikkers/Factorio_Smart-Circuit-Systems/README.md

 Factorio: Smart-Circuit-Systems
 =========================

-Tested to work with Factorio v0.11.3
+Tested to work with Factorio v0.11.3 (will likely work for v0.11.x as well)

-Mod for factorio that (currently) adds four items, all capable of interacting with the circuit network:
+Mod for factorio that (currently) adds five items, all capable of interacting with the circuit network:
 + A device that can switch most machines on or off on a wire condition.
 + A wire switcher that works on a wire condition.
 + A sensor for the contents of a pipe.
 + A sensor for the charge of an accumulator.
++ A sensor for items lying on the ground and the contents of nearby (primitive) inventories.

-This mod is for the impatient, because official factorio development will likely eventually include exactly the contents of this mod in the next major version update (although significantly less hack-y)
+This mod is for the impatient, because official factorio development will likely eventually include at least some the contents of this mod in the next major version update (and probably less hack-y)

 Install instructions:
 Copy the "Smart-Circuit_Systems_..." folder into the mods folder.
 The mods folder is created after running Factorio once.
 After copying, restart Factorio and open mods in the main menu, you should see the mod already enabled there.